pedroig/Parkinsons-Disease-Digital-Biomarker/README.md

 	2. 'splitSets' (Note: possible warnings should be ignored)
 	3. 'augmentation'

 	It's important to take in mind that to execute it with the parameters _i_ and _iii_ without parallelization could take days.
-On the other hand, the execution with parameter 2 takes about two minutes, allowing a quick reuse afterward if the user intends to generate a new dataset distribution for the Training, Validation and Test sets.
+On the other hand, the execution with parameter _ii_ takes about two minutes, allowing a quick reuse afterward if the user intends to generate a new dataset distribution for the Training, Validation and Test sets.

 Now, all the data is already set up and the user can safely run the Random Forest Model or the Convolutional Model.